Bruxism Therapy for Dallas, TX

 - Sleep apnea

 - Side effects from medications

 - Complications from other medical conditions like Huntington’s or Parkinson’s disease

 Personality type also plays a large roll in bruxism.
 People who are overly competitive or aggressive will often clench their jaw and grind their teeth without being aware they are doing it.

 Besides damaging the teeth, bruxism can also lead to chronic headaches, earaches, and facial pain.
 This is because bruxism is very taxing on your temporomandibular joints (TMJ), which are the jaw joints located in front of your ears.
 Bruxism may be difficult to control, but there are a multitude of viable methods to treat it.

 If you believe you are experiencing bruxism, the first step to getting treatment is to visit Vanderbrook Family Dentistry so Dr. Vanderbrook can examine you.
 He’ll do this to determine the cause of your bruxism so he can treat the direct source of your problem.

 If your bruxism is stemming from stress, Dr. Vanderbrook may prescribe you a number of exercises and stretches to help you relax the muscles in your face and jaw.
 He can also show you a number of stress and anxiety management techniques to help minimize common mental triggers.

-To help with your teeth-grinding at night, he can fit you for a customized nightguard.
-A nightguard is a small mouthpiece that you would wear each night to bed that would provide a physical barrier between your teeth to prevent you from grinding them.
-If your bruxism is related to TMJ issues, this device can also help put your jaw into a more natural alignment to prevent the unconscious clenching.
-Each nightguard is made to fit a patient’s particular teeth, meaning that they are not only effective, but also very comfortable to wear.
+To help minimize teeth grinding at night, he can fit you for a customized nightguard.
+A nightguard is a small mouthpiece that you wear each night to bed.
+It provides a physical barrier between your teeth to prevent you from grinding them.
+If your bruxism is related to TMJ issues, this device can also help reposition your jaw into a more natural alignment to prevent the unconscious clenching.
+Each nightguard is made to fit a patient’s particular teeth, meaning that they are not only effective but also very comfortable to wear.

 Have Any Questions?